Get Involved

 • Volunteer Advocacy

 (One year commitment.
 Volunteer must be 18 or older.
 Background check and training required).
 Volunteer Advocates play an essential role in providing support to victims of sexual assault and intimate partner violence on an on-call basis.
 Volunteers are on-call for two to three 12-hour shifts per month.
 Advocates must be good listeners, committed to and invested in providing empathy and support to the people we serve.
 Reliable personal transportation is required.
-Training is provided online with expected completion within 2 weeks.
+Training is provided as a hybrid format with expected completion within 2 weeks.
 Volunteers self schedule their own shifts and will shadow an experienced advocate during an exam prior to providing advocacy independently.

 • Sojourner House Opportunities